Pete Alonso, Dominic Smith rally Mets past Nationals 11-6

 The fourth, fifth and sixth batters in the Mets’ lineup, Michael Conforto, Alonso and Smith, went 7-for-11 with eight RBIs, eight runs scored, three walks and a hit batsman in 15 plate appearances.

+Alonso, the reigning NL Rookie of the Year and major league home run champ, entered Wednesday hitting just .197 with two homers and seven RBIs.
+He was out of the lineup for the first time this season on Tuesday — the same day he told Rojas he felt he was beginning to snap out of his slump.

+“We had a little conversation last night after the game and he told me ‘Luis, I’m feeling really good,’” Rojas said.
+“And every time he walked by me in the dugout, he was just reminding me.
+‘I told you last night, I told you last night.’”

-The Mets have scored four runs or fewer in 12 of their first 18 games.
+The Mets scored four runs or fewer in 12 of their first 18 games.

 Trailing 3-0 after the first half-inning, Brandon Nimmo hit a leadoff homer to begin the Mets’ comeback.
 New York went ahead for good on Andres Gimenez’s two-out RBI single.
 Wilson Ramos’ RBI single in the third chased Nationals starter Anibal Sanchez (0-3).